So, what’s the story with U.S. savings bonds? Here’s a brief primer explaining these historically solid investment instruments.

-Savings bonds, like other investments, should be approached in the context of risk appetite and potential overall returns.
+Savings bonds, like other bond investments, should be approached in the context of risk appetite and potential overall returns.

 “Look at it as a piece of an overall investment puzzle,” Siuty says.
 “Some people prefer fixed income because they like that predictability” of returns, he says.
 “Ideally you want to keep up with inflation, if not outpace it.
 You want to protect the purchasing power of your money.”

 TD Ameritrade does not provide tax advice.
 We suggest you consult with a tax-planning professional with regard to your personal circumstances.

 Minimum fee of $10 and maximum fee of $500 per online, secondary market trade.
 Learn more.

 for Ticker Tape

 Content Marketing Awards 2016

 TD Ameritrade and all third parties mentioned are separate and unaffiliated companies, and are not responsible for each other’s policies or services.